Carina-P/hire-hens/readme_materials/TESTS.md

             * buy: 2 pieces of food
         * Also check prices, subtotals and Grand total.

-* Testing use case US_008.As a user, I want to change quantity or remove items in cart.
+* Testing use case US_008.
+As a user, I want to change quantity or remove items in cart.
+    **TC_008** Add items to cart according to TC_007 and do adjustments to the cart
     * How to test:
         * Follow the steps in how to test TC_007.
         * In cart add 1 more piece of food and click update.